 This coverage includes medical expenses and lost wages; it may even pay for rehabilitation or funeral costs if you or a passenger dies in an accident.

 UNINSURED MOTORIST PROPERTY DAMAGE COVERAGE

-Uninsured Motorist Property Damage or UMPD pays for damages when your car or other property is hit by an uninsured driver.
-Normally, the costs of repairing your car after another driver hits you would be covered by their liability insurance, but if the other driver is uninsured, you’ll need uninsured motorist coverage or be stuck paying for the damage yourself.
+Uninsured Motorist Property Damage pays for damages when your car or other property is hit by an uninsured driver.
+Normally, the costs of repairing your car after another driver hits you would be part of their liability insurance.
+But, if the other driver is uninsured, you’ll need uninsured motorist coverage or be stuck paying for the damage yourself.

 Not all states and insurance companies offer both types of coverage.
 UMBI is the more important of the two since you likely have other types of insurance that will protect you from injury.
 UMPD is often referred to simply as “uninsured motorist insurance.”

 Gap insurance is a different thing entirely from uninsured and underinsured motorist coverage.
 This type of insurance pays for the difference between the value of a vehicle at the time it is totaled and the amount that’s owed on the loan or lease.
 Standard auto insurance only pays for the listed fair market value of the vehicle at the time of the accident.
 This is sometimes a vastly different value than the amount you owe on the loan.
 While it may sound that gap insurance is named for that “gap” between the vehicle’s value and what’s owed, it actually stands for “guaranteed asset protection” insurance and helps you avoid having to pay off the entirety of your loan in the event of an accident.